-No part of the oil reservoir for engine lubrication may be situated more than 20 cm laterally from the car centre line and must be located between the rear face of the engine and the rear wheel centre line longitudinally. \
+No part of the oil reservoir for engine lubrication may be situated more than 200mm laterally from the car centre line.
+The oil reservoir must be located between the rear face of the engine and the rear wheel centre line longitudinally.

-7.2 Longitudinal location of oil system:
+7.2 Longitudinal location of oil system :